Military police vehicle: Canada

 A Mercedes-Benz G-Class of a CFMP field unit.

 A CFMP Chevrolet Silverado (GMT880) “MilCOTS” of a CFMP field unit.

 United States

-When forward deployed, United States military police units customarily employ HMMWVs (colloquial: Humvees) or internal security vehicles called the M1117 armored security vehicle.
+When forward deployed, United States military police units customarily employ Humvees or internal security vehicles called the M1117 armored security vehicle.
 When conducting on-post law enforcement, military police typically employ patrol cars similar to those used by civilian police departments.
-Overseas U.S. Military installations may employ patrol cars similar to those of their host country.
+Overseas U.S. military installations may employ patrol cars similar to those of their host country.

 Special agents of the military investigative agencies may employ unmarked civilian vehicles in the course of their duties within the United States.
 In combat zones, these agents employ the same tactical vehicles as other military police units.

 A Humvee of the United States Air Force Security Forces.

 A Ford Police Interceptor Sedan, typically employed by the USAF Security Forces.

-A military police Humvee of the United States Army.
+A military police Humvee of the United States Army Military Police Corps.